Paris Métro Line 13: Line B of the Nord-Sud Company

-On 28 December 1901, the Société du chemin de fer éléctrique souterrain Nord-Sud de Paris, or Nord-Sud Company, obtained a concession from the City of Paris to build a rapid transit network of two lines concurrent with the more prominent CMP, which had already opened the first lines of the Métro.
+On 28 December 1901, the Société du chemin de fer éléctrique souterrain Nord-Sud de Paris, or Nord-Sud Company, obtained a concession from the City of Paris to build a rapid transit network of two lines concurrent with the more prominent CMP, which had already opened the first Metro lines of Fulgence Bienvenüe's project.

 Connecting Porte de Saint-Ouen (Paris Métro) and Saint-Lazare (Paris Métro), the construction of Line B began on 19 June 1905 with 2.8 km of track.
 Four years later, building commenced on the branch to Porte de Clichy.
 The line ran under Rue d'Amsterdam until its split at La Fourche, with each branch following either the Avenue de Clichy or the Avenue de Saint-Ouen.
-No connection was provided to the CMP.
+No connection was provided to the CMP network.

 On 26 February 1911, Line B opened between Saint-Lazare and Porte de Saint-Ouen, with the northwestern branch to Porte de Clichy opening a year later.
 Due to the narrow width of Rue d'Amsterdam, Berlin (renamed to Liège) station was built unusually with non-aligned platforms.
 The Nord-Sud Company operated Line B with 368 trains per day, a minimum of 2.5-minute headways.

 On 1 January 1930, the CMP absorbed the Nord-Sud Company and renamed Line B to Line 13 in accordance with its numerical naming policy.
-The electrical supply also needed to be changed; the Nord-Sud Company used overhead power, while the CMP relied on third rail technology.
+The electrical supply also needed to be changed, since the Nord-Sud Company used overhead power cables, while the CMP relied on third rail technology.
 In order to allow interoperability, Line 13 was switched to third rail power.